 Want to e-mail us?
 Please use our Contact Form.

-Harris Organic Wine now features on Google Places, so please leave us a review.
+Harris Organic Wine now features on Google Business, so please leave us a review.

 Baskerville area is located at the top of the Swan Valley.
 Our winery is on the corner of Great Northern Highway and Memorial Avenue Baskerville, Swan Valley, Western Australia.
 You will find us behind the corner limestone wall.
 We are only 30 kilometres from the City of Perth and the top of the Swan Valley Wine Trail map.